valkyrie-system/Eudaimonia-Dryad3/README.md

 To run install Ollama (https://ollama.com/download) For Windows, MacOS, or Linux

-to pull model from Ollama.com use: ollama pull valkyriesys/eudaimonia-dryad3 (afterwards for embedding use the same command to pull mxbai-embed-large along with the mxbai ranking model)
+to pull model from Ollama.com use: ollama pull valkyriesys/eudaimonia-dryad3 fom (https://ollama.com/valkyriesys/eudaimonia-dryad3) (afterwards for embedding use the same command to pull mxbai-embed-large along with the mxbai ranking model)

 To run with ollama use: ollama run valkyriesys/eudaimonia-dryad3